Title: Using Vehicles for College Business Policy

 - you must successfully pass a motor vehicle background check.

-Once you have been cleared to drive (allow up to 48 hours after completing the online training program for clearance), your name will be added to the list of authorized campus drivers for up to a period of two years.
+Once you have been cleared to drive (allow up to 48 hours after completing the online training program for clearance), you will be added to the list of approved campus drivers for up to a period of two years.

 Use of College Vehicles